patrickf2000/quik/Readme.md

 The following optimizations are currently implemented:
  * Remove uncalled functions (including those designated with "extern")
  * Inline small functions (currently set to less than or equal to 5 lines)

+### Vectorization (Intel SSE/AVX)
+One of the new and unique features I'm currently adding to Quik is its vectorization support.
+I've recently started studying the Intel SSE/AVX extensions, and decided to make an easy-to-use, builtin way to access this.

+The data for vectorization is declared using the int128, int256, float128, and float256 types.
+They are pretty self-explanatory.
+The SSE extensions handle 128 bits of data (or 4 ints), while the AVX extensions handle 256 bits of data (or 8 ints).
+The types are declared with the same syntax as arrays.
+Currently, only parallel math operations are supported (and only addition and multiplication are supported).
+See the examples folder for sample programs.

+I'll expand the documentation on this a little later on my site.
+For now, keep an eye on the test and examples folder.

 ### Building
 To build, you simply need CMake, a C++ compiler, and Python 3 (for testing).
 Quik does not use any libraries other than the standard C++ library.
 A compiler supporting at least the C++11 standard is necessary.